microsoft/CSEDevOps/Zap/README.md

 - Finally, provide an optional port number for custom ports.
 By default, the scan will be interested in port 80 on the target system.

 ### Reporting

+The ZAP scanner includes several reporting options.
+None of which are optimal for use by development teams.
+However, we do provide several of these (HTML & JSON) as downloadable artifacts in the build.
+To make the scans more useful for development teams and get real feedback into the pipeline, we want a more helpful report of the scan results.
+Above, we discussed generating a threshold for scoring and failing a CI build.
+Below are some path(s) to reporting.
+The goal here is providing a flexible extension that can be reported on as appropriate for your project/team with some possible paths on getting even more value from the extensions.

 #### Install handlebars